Tonikiller10000/LineFollower/README.md

   </tr>
 </table>

+### How it works:
+The board is like a custom arduino UNO board powered from an 7.2V Li-Po battery trouth an 5V voltage regulator.
+The 8 analog pins are used as inputs from the sensor bar and 6 digital pins are used for the TB6612FNG motor driver witch is powered dirrectly from the battery to give more power to the motors.
+The reset pin has a 10K pullup resistor witch is pulled down by the reset button when it is pressed.
+The UART and ICSP pins wore pulled out to program the code and the bootloader of the IC.

 ### Programming:
 [Programming of the robot](https://github.com/Tonikiller10000/LineFollower/blob/main/LineFollower_Pictures/w6.jpg): is done via UART protocoll with an [FTDI](https://github.com/Tonikiller10000/CH340G-FTDI-PROGRAMER) programming board.
 The code for the LineFollower is not ready.
 It uses the PID algorithm, and further documentation about this algorithm and the  source code for the robot will be posted this year.